This site is a work-in-progress. There is a massive amount to cover. I have included both male and female lines.

 Thomas took up his fatherís profession of blacksmith, as did his grandfather, his older brother John and his younger brother Christopher.

 ANN SAGAR.
 We know from the Skipton entry for her daughterís baptism that Ann was the daughter of Warwick Sagar of Askrigg, Parish Clerk.
-Her grandfather also held this position.
+Her grandfather and uncle also held this position.

 Askrigg was a small market town in Upper Wensleydale, 24 miles north of Skipton.